Hidden metallic iron in amorphous silicate dust? Insights from condensation experiments and mid-infrared spectroscopy: Methods

 For reflectance measurements, only the condensed nanopowders were pressed into pellets.
-In addition to a gold mirror, which is commonly used as a reference for reflectance measurements, we prepared four reference materials to evaluate the scattering effects caused by surface roughness of the pellets made of nanoparticles.
-The pellets of CI-1 and CI-2 were coated with gold of approximately $50 \mathrm{\, nm}$ and $100 \mathrm{\, nm}$ thickness using a sputter coater (HITACHI sputter coater E-1030, The University of Tokyo).
-Although CI-1 and CI-2 pellets were coated with gold simultaneously, a slight difference in their distances from the evaporation source resulted in a thinner Au coating on CI-1 than on CI-2.
-Reflectance spectra were measured at an incident light angle of $10 \mathrm{\, ^{\circ}}$ over the mid-infrared (MIR) range of $375-7400 \mathrm{\, cm}^{-1}$ with a resolution of $4 \mathrm{\, cm}^{-1}$ (Thermo NICOLET6700, Osaka Sangyo University).
+In addition to a gold mirror, which is commonly used as a reference for reflectance measurements, we prepared four reference materials to evaluate the scattering effects caused by the surface roughness of the nanoparticle-made pellets.
+The CI-1 and CI-2 pellets were coated with gold of approximately $50 \mathrm{\, nm}$ and $100 \mathrm{\, nm}$ thickness using a sputter coater (HITACHI sputter coater E-1030, The University of Tokyo).
+Although the CI-1 and CI-2 pellets were coated with gold simultaneously, a slight difference in their distances from the evaporation source resulted in a thinner Au coating on CI-1 than on CI-2.
+Reflectance spectra were measured at an incident light angle of $10 \mathrm{\, ^{\circ}}$ over the MIR range of $375-7400 \mathrm{\, cm}^{-1}$ with a resolution of $4 \mathrm{\, cm}^{-1}$ (Thermo NICOLET6700, Osaka Sangyo University).